What battlefield explosions do to the brain

 Zooming out: The study is part of a 2018 congressional mandate requiring longitudinal analysis of blast exposure.
 In 2019, Congress further directed the Pentagon to include blast exposure in military medical records which are needed to better screen, mitigate, and treat adverse health outcomes.

 Looking ahead: Treating traumatic brain injury is one of the military’s top priorities, but the advancement of medical knowledge requires the observation of patients over time.
 Belding said research in this area is progressing rapidly, but there’s a lot more to understand, including the specific injury mechanism that results from blast exposure.
 How do pressure waves directly translate to cognitive defects?
 Because the brain is the most complex organ in the body, it could take years to answer this question.

 The data says: More than 400,000 brain injuries have been reported in the military since 2000, most of which were mild concussions.
-According to the U.S. Department of Veterans Affairs (VA), roughly 22 percent of all combat casualties from Iraq and Afghanistan involved brain injuries.
+According to the U.S. Department of Veterans Affairs (VA), roughly 22% of all combat casualties from Iraq and Afghanistan involved brain injuries.
 Other research suggests thousands more brain injuries in the military have gone undiagnosed during this time.

 Final word: Brain injury from blast exposure is an occupational hazard for many soldiers.
 We owe it to them to better understand this so-called invisible wound of war, which can take years to surface and heal.